 There are so many different cooking oils available, it may be hard to decide which one to use.
 My favorite oils are olive oil, avocado oil, and coconut oil.
 However, I use different oils in different scenarios and in different quantities.
-I wanted to breakdown the different types of oils and what to consider when choosing an oil.Continue reading “What To Consider When Choosing a Cooking Oil”
+I wanted to breakdown the different types of oils and what to consider when choosing a cooking oil.Continue reading “What To Consider When Choosing a Cooking Oil”

 During this COVID 19 quarantine, many of us may find that we are at home cooking much more than usual.
 If this is not something that you are used to doing, it may be a challenge to navigate what groceries to purchase at the grocery store.
 I wanted to share some of my favorite groceries to purchase that I find tend to last awhile.
 Not all of these groceries are nonperishable, so be sure to check the sell by date to ensure it is safe to eat!Continue reading “Great Groceries to Stock Up on During Quarantine”